Gaurav Kukade

 int len = linkedList.size();

-// iterate over linkedList using while loop
+// iterate over linkedList using the while loop

 int i =0;